UK police detain 2 suspects after train stabbings leave 9 people with life-threatening injuries

 Emergency services, including armed police and air ambulances, responded quickly as the train drew into Huntingdon.
 The attack appears to have been contained swiftly after the train arrived at the station, and police officers wearing forensic suits, with a police dog, could be seen on the platform.

-Cambridgeshire Constabulary, the local police force, said officers were at the scene, about 75 miles (120 kilometers) north of London, at 7:39 p.m. on Saturday.
+Cambridgeshire Constabulary, the local police force, said officers were called at 7:39 p.m. on Saturday to the scene, about 75 miles (120 kilometers) north of London.
+Police were at the station within minutes.

 British Prime Minister Keir Starmer said his “thoughts are with all those affected” after the “appalling incident.”